arrsvjes2/EX288StudyGuide/README.md

   you can take a different version of the exam (until they remove it on 10/1/2021).

-  a) Create two routes http and https for a simple service.
+- Create two routes http and https for a simple service. oc create route edge hello --insecure-policy=Allow --service=hello
-  b) health check, startup, liveness, readiness
+- health check, startup, liveness, readiness
+- ADD with option chmod, from http server.
+- Four Templates: app-backend-build, app-backend-deploy, app-frontend-build, app-backend-deploy, add parameter REGISTRY_URL in templates build.